Contraz/pyrocket/README.rst

 What is Rocket?
 ===============

-Rocket is a sync-tracker tool for synchronizing music and visuals in demoscene productions.
+Rocket is a sync-tracker tool originally for synchronizing music and visuals in demoscene productions, but has later also be used for many other purposes where static sets of interpolating key frames are neeed.
+There are no requirements for music to be involved.

 It consists of an editor and a client that can either communicate with the editor over a network socket, or play back an exported data-set.

 This project is only a client (for now), so you will have to find an editor.
-You include this client in your application so it can easily talk to an external editor or play back key frame data in the final product.
+You include this client in your application so it can easily talk to an external editor or play back existing key frame data from file(s).

-Do note that the rocket system can also be used for other purposes were you need a static set of interpolating key frames.
-There are no requirements for music to be involved.
+Hardcoding this data is doable, but when reaching a certain complexity it can get ugly pretty quick.
+Several datasets of keyframes can also be used in the same application to play back some static or semi-static snippet of events and interpolations.

+Converting other types of data and formats to rocket is also a use case as the rocket format is very simple and accessible and requires fairly little effort to include in your application.

 Contributing
 ============